-On the longer lines you need to position your body to gain speed to ensure you make it to the landing pad on the other side.
-Let’s just say my travel partner, Melissa from Consumer Queen, didn’t quite make it all the way across.
+On the longer lines, you need to position your body to gain speed to ensure you make it to the landing pad on the other side.
+Let’s just say my travel partner, didn’t quite make it all the way across.

-It was a Titanic moment: she made it to the landing pad, was reaching for the instructor’s hand, was within inches, but then very slowly started slipping backwards.
+It was a Titanic moment: she made it to the landing pad, was reaching for the instructor’s hand, was within inches, but then very slowly started slipping backward.

 6. Embrace the moment.

-Melissa’s eyes got wide in panic as gravity pulled her back to the center of the line.
-However, once she stopped zipping backwards, she patiently waited as one of the assist her.
+Her eyes got wide in panic as gravity pulled her back to the center of the line.
+However, once she stopped zipping backward, she patiently waited as one of the assistants helped her.
 She explained that once she knew what was happening, she simply accepted the situation.
 This allowed her to sit like a bird on a wire and soak-in the beauty of the view.